Inflectra/spiratest-jira-addon/README.md

 ## How to run

-Clone the Repo and run
+Clone the Repo

+npm install

 node app.js